Students & Parents

 This letter is to inform all parents regarding medications at school, immunization requirements and other useful information for the upcoming school year.

 A reminder about practicing good hygiene.
-Ways to prevent the spread of infectious disease are:
+Proper hand washing is a good way to prevent the spread of infectious disease.

 o When washing hands children should wash for 20 seconds (as long as it takes to sing or hum happy birthday or say the ABC’s)